Miracles from Heaven: Plot

-The following morning, Christy finally finds a pediatrician in the hospital able to diagnose Anna with an abdominal obstruction, and he tells them he must operate immediately or she will die.
+The following morning, a pediatrician in the hospital is able to diagnose Anna with an abdominal obstruction, and he tells them he must operate immediately or she will die.
 After emergency surgery, the doctor explains that Anna has been left with intestinal pseudo-obstruction and she is unable to eat, so feeding tubes are needed for her nutrition.
-The doctor then tells the Beams about America's foremost pediatric gastroenterologist, Dr. Samuel Nurko (Eugenio Derbez) in Boston, but explains it could take months for them to be seen.
-In January 2009, Christy and Anna travel to Boston despite not having an appointment with him.
+The doctor then tells the Beams about America's foremost pediatric gastroenterologist, Dr. Samuel Nurko in Boston, but explains it could take months for them to be seen.